dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version `6.3.3` fixes a bug in the admin screens.
+Version `6.4.0` improves performance of the plugin.

 == Donating ==